zulip/zulip/docs/dev-env-first-time-contributors.md

 ### Step 2: Get Zulip Code

-If you haven't already created an ssh key and added it to your Github account, you should do that now by following [these instructions](https://help.github.com/articles/generating-an-ssh-key/).
+If you haven't already created an ssh key and added it to your GitHub account, you should do that now by following [these instructions](https://help.github.com/articles/generating-an-ssh-key/).

 1. In your browser, visit https://github.com/zulip/zulip and click the `fork` button.
-You will need to be logged in to Github to do this.
+You will need to be logged in to GitHub to do this.
 2. Open Terminal (OS X/Ubuntu) or Cygwin (Windows; must run as an Administrator)
 3. In Terminal/Cygwin, clone your fork:
 ```